Jonathan Lewis (soccer): Louisville City (loan)

 On September 17, 2018, due to lack of playing time with New York City FC, Lewis joined United Soccer League side Louisville City until the end of the 2018 season.
 He made his debut for the club on September 19, starting in the 3–0 victory against Penn FC.
 During his time on loan, Lewis played in five matches for Louisville City.

 Colorado Rapids

 Finding himself on the bench for New York City FC to start the 2019 season, Lewis was traded to the Colorado Rapids on May 8, 2019, in exchange for $650,000 in targeted allocation money.
 A few days later, on May 11, Lewis made his debut for the Rapids, starting in a 3–2 defeat against Real Salt Lake.
 He scored his first goal for the club on May 25 in a 3–2 home victory against the Columbus Crew.
 He scored his second goal for the Rapids on May 29, an equalizer in a 1–1 draw against the Philadelphia Union.

 On December 17, 2020, Lewis signed a new contract with the Colorado Rapids, keeping him at the club until 2024.

+Barnsley

+On February 13, 2025, Lewis returned to England, joining EFL League One club Barnsley on a short-term deal until the end of the season.
+He suffered from injury during his time with the club.
+He was released by Barnsley at the end of the 2024–25 season.